iandexter/iandexter.github.com/resume/cv-iandexter.md

 Heads the distributed team that handles the maintenance and operation of the organization's cloud infrastructure.
 CompareGlobalGroup is the most comprehensive financial comparison platform in the world, with presence in Asia, Europe and Latin America.

- * Leads a team of system administrators and production engineers who manage the infrastructure spread out across multiple availability zones and regions.
+ * Leads a team of system administrators and engineers who manage the infrastructure spread out across multiple availability zones and regions.
- * As part of the technology management team, sets the technology direction for the organisation as mandated by the CTO.
+ * As part of the technology management team, assists the CTO in setting the technology direction for the organisation.
- * Established a service desk for incident management, providing a single point of contact for customers, and greatly improved the process for responding to production issues.
+ * Established a service desk for incident management, providing a single point of contact for customers, and greatly improved the response time to production issues.
  * Led the project to develop and maintain a business monitoring platform, which improved the visibility of application uptime.
  * Develops and maintains tools for infrastructure management and application deployment.
  * Provides technical guidance in infrastructure management for other ventures under [Nova Founders Capital](http://www.novafounders.com/).